toadle/selectbf/README.md

 ## Foreword

-In the first place Thanks for downloading and using select(bf).
-I hope it will be useful.
-I started this little program of about three months ago.
+This project is from 2005.
 That time I had to set up a Battlefield server for a LAN-Party and I wanted to have some Stats for the players to see.
 Unfortunately I found nothing that came close to what I was searching for.
 So I decided to create a tool of my own.
-Having features that people are used to from watching CS-statistic pages.
-The Battlefield Logs anyhow contain some more information, so that it is possible to even keep track of specific games and round infos.
-But see yourself.
+Having features that people are used to from watching CounterStrike-statistic pages.
+The Battlefield Logs at the time anyhow contained some more information, so that it is possible to even keeptrack of specific games and round infos.
+But see for yourself.

 ## For your consideration